-9. Not only does the Title 42 Process violate the immigration statutes, but its application to unaccompanied children is patently arbitrary and capricious from a public health standpoint.

-10. The principal stated justifications for the Title 42 Process are that it is necessary to protect border officers and that the introduction of persons into congregate settings poses a danger to public health.
+- 9. Not only does the Title 42 Process violate the immigration statutes, but its application to Plaintiff G.Y.J.P. is patently arbitrary and capricious from a public health standpoint. - 10.
+The principal stated justifications for the Title 42 Process is that it is necessary to protect border officers and that the introduction of persons into congregate settings poses a danger to public health.
 Specifically, the government asserts that when a person arrives at the border seeking protection and lacks a visa, border agents from the Department of Homeland Security ("DHS") will be forced to spend additional time screening the individual under the immigration laws, thereby exposing the officers to great danger.
 But as public health experts have uniformly explained, numerous safety measures are available, including social distancing, face masks, and gloves.
-Under the normal operation of the immigration laws, the children would have been promptly sent to a shelter where trained workers would have cared for them, or to the custody of a family member, who would have ensured they stayed safe.

-11. Moreover, under the regular operation of immigration laws governing children, an unaccompanied child who arrives from Central America is transferred to the custody of the Office of Refugee Resettlement ("ORR"), part of the Department of Health and Human Services ("HHS") within 72 hours of the child's apprehension.

-12. Instead, unaccompanied minors like the children at issue here are regularly being held at hotels for multiple days as Defendants arrange for their deportation.
-In one reported case, the child was held in a hotel for as long as 19 days.
-This increases the risk of exposure to COVID-19 both for border enforcement agents and the children themselves.
-Thus, the Title 42 Process increases the amount of time children spend with DHS officers, because it often takes longer than 72 hours to find air transportation to deport them.
+Under the normal operation of the immigration laws, Plaintiff would have been promptly sent to a shelter where trained workers would have cared for her, or to the custody of her mother, who would have ensured she stayed safe. - 11.
+Moreover, under the regular operation of immigration laws governing children, an unaccompanied child who arrives from Central America, like Plaintiff, is transferred to the custody of ORR within 72 hours of the child's apprehension. - 12.
+Instead, Plaintiff remained in immigration custody for much longer than 72 hours in order for Defendants to arrange for her return to El Salvador, increasing the risk of exposure to COVID-19 for Plaintiff and border enforcement agents.
+Thus, the Title 42 Process increases the amount of time children spend with border agents, because it takes time to find air transportation to deport them.